INN/docs/manifesto/readme.md

 We will welcome new ideas and approaches, will admit when we’re wrong or don’t know the answer, and are committed to sharing and showing our work.

 - We will document and show our work, and release code open source on [github.com/inn](http://github.com/inn)
-- We’ll document the new things we learn and share them publicly on [nerds.investigativenewsnetwork.org](nerds.investigativenewsnetwork.org)
+- We’ll document the new things we learn and share them publicly on [our team blog](nerds.investigativenewsnetwork.org)
-- We'll start hosting regular office hours, to be available for questions and conversations about our projects
+- We'll host [regular office hours](/projects/office-hours), to be available for questions and conversations about our projects
 - We’ll lead efforts to make documentation in journalism better

 ### Telling the truth